-The purple and pink color scheme denotes feminine qualities, which makes this logo perfect for an insurance business that caters to women.
-The shape of the icon resembles a shield, which suggests that you will protect your clients' interests.
+Purple and pink traditionally symbolize feminine qualities in advertising, making this a good choice for an insurance business that caters to women.
+The shape of the icon resembles a shield, suggesting you will protect your clients' interests.
 The looped Pridi typeface is bold yet sophisticated.

 The commanding presence of the Abril Fatface font is accentuated by the dark blue tone, which is associated with knowledge and power.
 The flowing shape of the icon resembles an origami bird in flight, which creates a sense of movement.
 This combination will work splendidly for health insurance.

-This logo design features an retro-style emblem of a car, which is the perfect representation of a car insurance business.
+This logo design features a retro-style emblem of a car, which is the perfect representation for a car insurance business.
 The flowing lines of the Monsieur La Doulaise typeface, inspired by old style calligraphy, adds to the vintage look of the logo.
 The dark background looks professional and chic.

 How do I come up with some general insurance company logo ideas?

 - Research your competitors to see what existing logos look like.

 - Brainstorm what you'd like your logo to convey about your business.